 I think that's about it...lots to do!
 So, help!

-You will have your own room in both locations.
-In Sapporo, it is a Japanese-style room, which entails sleeping on a futon.
-In Otaru, it will be a Western-style bed or a Japanese futon.
+Rooms will be available in the house we are renovating, with either a bed or a Japanese futon.
+Due to corona-virus, GP may eat with work-awayers as Hiroko's mother would be particularly susceptible if she got it.
 Breakfast tends to be Western-style, with bread, eggs, salad, etc., while dinner is usually Japanese-style, so miso-soup, fish, rice and side dishes.

-Both cities offer plenty to do for sight-seeing and there are plenty of sources of information online about them.
 As we've been in the area for several years, we can give some good recommendations of things to do.
-Both locations offer easy access to nature as well.
 In terms of transport, I have several bikes and both locations are well-served by bus and then train/subway.
 You may also have access to our vehicles, depending on the situation.